Paulina Hersler

 Paulina Frida Lovisa Hersler (born 16 May 1994) is Swedish basketball player who currently plays for Njarðvík in the Icelandic Úrvalsdeild kvenna and the Sweden national team.
 During her career, she has played in Egypt, United Kingdom, Spain, Israel, Italy, Slovenia, Sweden, Turkey and USA.

 Playing career

 Iceland

 In January 2025, Hersler signed with Njarðvík in the Icelandic Úrvalsdeild kvenna.
 In March, she helped the club win the national cup after defeating Grindavík in the cup final where she had 25 points and 9 rebounds.
 During the regular season, she averaged 22.3 points, 8.2 rebounds and 3.0 assists.
 She helped Njarðvík reach the Úrvalsdeild finals where the team lost 2–3.
 At the end of May, she resigned with Njarðvík for the 2025–2026 season.

+On 17 May 2026, she won the Icelandic championship for the first time.

 Personal life

 Hersler's father, Bengt Hersler, played basketball for 12 years.